Summary

 On this page

-Dental fillings cannot completely repair all damage to teeth, but are necessary to replace the tooth structure damaged by tooth decay.
+Dental fillings cannot completely repair all damage to teeth but may be necessary to maintain the tooth structure and keep teeth doing their important job.

 Getting a dental filling

-Once any decay has been removed, the hole in the tooth is cleaned and dried, and then filled with a filling material.
+Once all decay has been removed, the hole in the tooth is cleaned and dried, and then filled with a filling material.

 Types of filling material include: